Best Places to Live in Ecuador in 2025: Five Great Picks for Expats

 Nestled in the southern highlands, Loja offers a slower pace of life, a rich musical heritage, and beautiful green surroundings.
 This city of around 180,000 people has long been known as Ecuador’s cultural capital.

 The cost of living is lower than in Cuenca.
 You can find two-bedroom apartments for rent at $250 to $350 a month.
-A retired couple can live well here on less than $1,500 a month.
+A couple can live here comfortably on around $1,200 to $1,500 per month.
 Loja also boasts a well-run bus system, a clean and safe atmosphere, and a growing yet low-key expat presence.

 Strolling through the colorful parks, taking in street performances, or enjoying a coffee at a locally run café is a way of life here.
 Though smaller than Cuenca, Loja has good healthcare facilities, plenty of shopping options, and a warm, welcoming vibe.